 1. Choose your challenge

-Microsoft Office is a big world.
+Microsoft Office is a big universe.
 If you’re concerned you’ll have to pass a test on every application to receive your Microsoft Office certification, don't panic.
 You can pick which applications are most likely to propel your career.
 If Word is your wheelhouse or you want a fresh outlook on Outlook, opt for certification in those, rather than in applications you might never use.

 2. Know what to expect